- 1 Investing In Your Fingernail Health

 Your cuticles act as a protective barrier for your nails.
 Without your cuticles, your nail bed is open to infection.

-It’s a good idea to consciously keep your cuticles moisturized.
+It’s a good idea to go out of your way to keep your cuticles moisturized.
 Vitamin E oil is excellent for moisturizing and healing damaged cuticles.

 When getting a pedicure, it’s not a bad idea to pass on the cuticle trimming.
-Taking this precaution reduces your risk of infection.
-Signs of infection include redness, swelling and pain.
+Taking this precaution and keeping your cuticles intact reduces your risk of infection.
+Signs of infection include redness, swelling, and pain.

 Keep your nails trimmed